 If you do not meet the above entry requirements, you should consider our Pre-Access course in Science and Nursing.

-This course runs each Tuesday evening with approx. 15 Saturday sessions throughout the year.
+This course runs each Tuesday evening 3pm - 9pm; with numerous online Saturday sessions throughout the year.

 Learners who have studied one of the Diplomas within the Healthcare and Medicine subject area have progressed onto a variety of degree programmes including: